YPNUTR/coffee-addition-trend/README.md

 ## File Format Information

 All figures are provided in TIFF format with a minimum resolution of 300 dpi to ensure clarity for review and reproduction.
+If indivisual TIFF file doesn't work, the zip file contains full TIFFs listed here.

 ## Contact Information